Ph.D. in Political Science at Texas A&M University

 In my dissertation, I examine the question of what determines rebels’ institutional choices of rebel governance.
 I argue that rebels’ institutional choices are affected by the competitive environment in which they find themselves.
 Each competitive environment produces unique pressures on rebel groups which establish particular governance to combat these pressures and ensure the group’s short-term survival.

 In Summer 2021, I was a TAMU College of Liberal Arts Summer Dissertation Fellow.
-Prior to my doctoral studies at Texas A&M University, I received a M.A. in Political Science from McGill University in Montreal, Canada and a B.A. in International Relations from University of Erfurt in Germany.
+Prior to my doctoral studies at Texas A&M University, I received an M.A. in Political Science from McGill University in Montreal, Canada, and a B.A. in International Relations from the University of Erfurt in Germany.
 I spent part of my undergraduate studies as a degree-seeking international student at the University of Arkansas in Fayetteville, Arkansas.